A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

 \subsubsection{Resilience Evaluation}

-The benchmark dataset comprises all the hazardous weather scenarios for all the substation service areas in the test set.
-Each substation service area is tested against the benchmark dataset using the trained models.
-The average of the test results for each substation service area is taken as the predicted resilience.
-The resilience estimates from the simulation and the trained GRU models are compared in Fig.~\ref{fig:simulated_and_predicted_resilience}.
-Note that the weather scenarios used to produce these two sets of results differ.
-The weather scenarios used to produce the simulation results are unique to each substation service area (about 422 scenarios for each).
-In contrast, the resilience estimated using the proposed method utilized the benchmark dataset to test all the substation service areas (about 4643 weather scenarios).
-As shown in the figure, the predicted resilience follows the same trend as the simulation results (Spearman rank correlation coefficient is 0.839, with a p-value of $1.234*10^{-15}$).
-These results demonstrate the efficacy of the proposed method.
+The benchmark dataset for this case study comprised all hazardous weather scenarios across the substation service areas in the test set.
+Each substation service area was evaluated against the benchmark dataset using the trained models, and the average of the test results for each service area was taken as its predicted resilience.
+The resilience values predicted by the proposed model were then compared with those obtained directly from simulation, as shown in Fig.~\ref{fig:simulated_and_predicted_resilience}.

+It is important to note that the weather scenarios used to generate the simulation and prediction results differ.
+The simulation results were obtained from unique hazard scenarios specific to each substation service area (approximately 422 scenarios each), whereas the resilience predicted by the proposed method was evaluated using the shared benchmark dataset (4,643 weather scenarios in total).
+Despite this difference, the predicted resilience values closely followed the same trend as the simulated results, with a Spearman rank correlation coefficient of 0.839 ($p = 1.23 \times 10^{-15}$).
+These results demonstrate that the proposed deep learning model can accurately reproduce the resilience patterns generated by the physical simulation framework, validating its ability to generalize from data without requiring detailed physical models.